CesiumGS/3d-tiles/README.md

 <a name="Are-3D-Tiles-specific-to-Cesium" />
 #### Are 3D Tiles specific to Cesium?

-No, 3D Tiles are a general spec for streaming massive heterogeneous 3D geospatial datasets.
+No, 3D Tiles is a general spec for streaming massive heterogeneous 3D geospatial datasets.
 The Cesium team started this initiative because we need an open format optimized for streaming 3D content to Cesium.
 [AGI](http://www.agi.com/), the founder of Cesium, is also developing tools for creating 3D Tiles.
 We expect to see other visualization engines and conversion tools use 3D Tiles.

 <a name="What-is-the-relationship-between-3D-Tiles-and-glTF" />
 #### What is the relationship between 3D Tiles and glTF?